Dhanbad–Sasaram Intercity Express

-The 13305 / 06 Dhanbad - Sasaram Intercity Express is an express train belonging to Indian Railways East Central Railway zone that runs between and Sasaram Junction in India.
-The train was extended from Dehri On Sone railway station to Sasaram junction railway station in 2022.
+The 13305 / 13306 Dhanbad–Sasaram Intercity Express is an express train belonging to Indian Railways East Central Railway zone that runs between and Sasaram Junction in India.
+The train was extended from Gaya Junction to Dehri On Sone railway station in 2022 then to Sasaram junction in 2023.

-It operates as train number 13305 from to Sasaram Junction railway station and as train number 13306 in the reverse direction serving the states of Jharkhand and Bihar.
+It operates as train number 13305 fron to Sasaram Junction railway station and as train number 13306 in the reverse direction serving the states of Jharkhand and Bihar.